chanzuckerberg/axe-storybook-testing/README.md

 ## Minimum requirements

 - Node 12
-- Storybook 7.0 (for Storybook 6, use axe-storybook-testing v6.3.1)
+- Storybook 7.0 or 8.0 (for Storybook 6, use axe-storybook-testing v6.3.1)
 - axe-core 4.0

 ## Installation